IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/offline.md

 | text-monolingual | -- | de | OpenSubtitles with subtitle breaks | v2018-apptek | superset of parallel data, with subtitle breaks and document meta-info on genre, automatically predicted line breaks |
 | text-monolingual | -- | es | OpenSubtitles with subtitle breaks | v2018-apptek | superset of parallel data, with subtitle breaks and document meta-info on genre, automatically predicted line breaks |

 Note: this list is identical to the one available in the subtitle task.
-Some training data are specific for the subtitling task inclusing subtitle boundaries (<eob> and <eol>).
+Some training data are specific for the subtitling task including subtitle boundaries (`<eob>` and `<eol>`).

-* **Constrained with Large Language Models** training: Under this condition, all the constrained resources plus a restirced selection of large language models are allowed.
+* **Constrained with Large Language Models** training: Under this condition, all the constrained resources plus a restriced selection of large language models are allowed.
 The follow pre-trained language models are considered parts of the training data and freely usable to build the SLT systems:

   * [Wav2vec 2.0](https://github.com/pytorch/fairseq/blob/main/examples/wav2vec/README.md)
   * [Hubert](https://github.com/pytorch/fairseq/tree/main/examples/hubert)